 What is best?

 The old quarter is more Vietnamese in style, still with some local life and cheaper prices in both accommodations and restaurants

 The French Quarter is more French in style, there is much more open space, it’s more liveable and you do not feel almost oppressed by the tiny lanes and the chaotic traffic of the Old Quarter.

-It’s more of an Asian European experience but with a step back in time, in early 1900.
+It’s more of an Asian European experience but with a step back in time, in the early 1900s.